WOLCOTT/WOOLCOTT/WALCOTT

 The Wolcott/Woolcott/Walcott/Walcutt/Wilcott/Woollacott DNA project was begun by Charles W. Wolcott and John B. Wolcott in 2004.
 The purpose was to establish DNA base data for these families, to attempt to identify common ancestors, to ascertain how their DNA mutated, and to help Wolcotts, Woolcotts, Walcotts, Wilcotts, Woollacotts, etc. find or verify their patrilineal descent.
 We also hoped to prove or disprove some relationships that had previously been conjectural.

 The Wolcott/Woolcott/Walcott DNA program uses the Family Tree DNA testing program, which has the largest DNA data base in the world.
 We are testing for the Y chromosome, which has the biological feature of being passed from father-to-son, much like a surname, without any contribution or mixing from the mother.
 In this way, men who share a common patrilineal ancestor can be matched by their shared Y-chromosome, even if separated by many generations and hundreds of years.
 Over time, the Y-chromosome accumulates minor mutations, which then are passed to subsequent generations, showing branches from the original paternal source.
-For this reason, only DNA from males in a direct Wolcott/Woolcott/Walcott line can participate.
+For this reason, only males in a direct Wolcott/Woolcott/Walcott line can participate.
 Several women have obtained samples from male relatives for testing.
 There is a charge by the laboratory to process your DNA sample, but no other cost for participating in this all-volunteer effort run entirely by participants in the project.

-Our Y-DNA tests allow us to place our participants in specific officially recognized "haplogroups", groups descended from a common ancestor.
-These haplogroups divide into other sub-groups as additional mutations are identified.
-These become branches and twigs on the human family tree.
-Most of our participants are members of the Wolcott Family Society and descendants of Thomas Woolcott of Tolland, Somerset, b. c.1500.
+A majority of our participants are members of the Wolcott Family Society and descendants of Thomas Woolcott of Tolland, Somerset, b. c.1500.
 Wolcott has become the chosen spelling of this family in America, whereas Woolcott was and remains the favored spelling in England.
-Thomas' descendants are part of a haplogroup designated R-U106>L48>Z11>S16701 (c.330AD)>Y19921 (c.1285AD)>Y19922 (c.1425AD), of Anglo-Saxon origin.
-Another family which branched off of Y19921 before the taking of surnames, now carries the surname of Long.
-Four separate groups of descendants of Thomas Woolcott have been identified by their DNA as individual branches of Thomas' designation as Y19922.
+Four separate groups of descendants of Thomas Woolcott have been identified by their DNA as individual branches of Thomas' descendants.

 We have had three African-American participants; two Walcotts and a Wilcott.
 Each DNA sample shows African descent in the male lines, descending from three different ancestors in Africa.